Chenxi97/EyePlant/README.md

 Just run main.py.
 You may need to install some dependency libraries.

 ### Thanks
-All art resources in this project are implemented by my classmates.Thanks for their efforts.
+All art resources in this project are implemented by my classmates.
+Thanks for their efforts.

 <a href="https://github.com/leafsun">
 ​    <img src="https://avatars0.githubusercontent.com/u/54317639?s=400&v=4" width="50px">